 Why you might need an oil tank scan

 A tank test may not be enough – a tank sweep typically uses a metal detector to search for underground metals.
 However, there is metal underground in most areas.
 This could include abandoned license plates and metal trash, which could mask the presence of a buried tank.
 And remember that you get what you pay for.
 Low cost sweeps will give you low quality results.
 Also, even if this locates an underground tank, it will not tell you if that tank is leaking oil.
 There are also soil tests to ascertain whether oil has leaked but the soil underneath the tank should be tested for the best results.
-A scan often uses ground penetrating radar (GPR) or electronic imaging.
+A sweep often uses ground penetrating radar (GPR) or electronic imaging.

 Bank and mortgage requirements – in order to approve your home loan, many banks and mortgage companies insist that an oil tank scan be performed.
 In addition, real estate professionals often require a scan be done before they will agree to list and sell a property.